matt-w-rees/spatiotemporal-gams-invasive-predators/README.md

 This repository contains the data and code of my fourth PhD data chapter.

-Here, I’ve built generalised additive models (‘GAMs’), using the [‘mgcv’ R-package](https://cran.r-project.org/web/packages/mgcv/mgcv.pdf), of invasive predator spatiotemporal activity in south-west Victoria, Australia.
+Here I’ve built generalised additive models (‘GAMs’), using the [‘mgcv’ R-package](https://cran.r-project.org/web/packages/mgcv/mgcv.pdf), of invasive predator spatiotemporal activity in south-west Victoria, Australia.

-This paper is somewhat split between an exploratory analysis of the different ways GAMs can be used to jointly model spatial and diel activity, and aiming to provide inference on the drivers of invasive predator spatiotemporal activity in temperate, heterogeneous landscapes.
+This paper aims to provide inference on the drivers of invasive predator spatiotemporal activity in temperate, heterogeneous landscapes.
 Particularly whether a subordinate mesopredator (feral cat *Felis catus*) exhibits (signs of) behavioural avoidance of an apex predator (Red fox *Vulpes vulpes*).

-There are four main model types, differing in how the hourly smooth was
+There are three model types, differing in how the hourly smooth was
 specified:

 1. Predator activity across space (tensor product of hour and